 There is a large Cinco de Mayo fest that takes place in Little Village, which many consider being the heart of Spanish-speaking culture in Chicago.
 If you were ever looking to truly celebrate the holiday in a traditional and insanely fun fashion, look no further.
 Here are the Cinco reasons to attend!

 It’s Three Days Long!

 While it doesn’t actually take place on the fifth, I mean cinco (excuse me), of May—the fest encompasses the entire weekend before the holiday.
 This means two things: you still don’t have an excuse to get our of your Aunt’s The Voice themed fiesta on Tuesday, but you now have weekend plans.
 Whether or not that’s a fair tradeoff remains to be seen…

 The Cinco de Mayo fest comes equipped with arts & crafts, pony rides, Radio Disney, and a carnival.
-I probably should have spread that info out over more than one sentence, but I figured I’d get right to the point for you.
+We probably should have spread that info out over more than one sentence, but we figured we’d get right to the point for you.
 No sense in beating around the bush!